 www.funerals.org/newsandalerts/consumer-alerts/369-nfdaopenlettergreenburial

-However, Joyce Mitchell who was instrumental in the passage of the new, uncompromised Utah Funeral Bill has told me that I should check NY State Vital Records.
-In Utah they admitted that some border funeral homes took, as ridiculous as this sounds, WEEKS and sometimes MONTHS to file!!Though unlicensed, family, or any other person who has undertaken the responsibility to carry out this end of life duty would have far greater incentive to file the death certificate in a timely manner.
+Though unlicensed, family, or any other person who has undertaken the responsibility to carry out this end of life duty would have far greater incentive to file the death certificate in a timely manner.
 Upon filing, the certificate is certified as having been filed by the local governing entity and the certified certificate is required for a great many things those surviving the deceased need to do.
 A certified death certificate is needed to obtain a transport permit to allow one to move the body.
 It is needed for cremation or burial.
 A certified death certificate is needed to obtain beneficiary benefits and to gain access to the estate of the deceased.
-I have come across no evidence that the 44 states in the US that allow this have found it to be a problem.
+I have come across no evidence that the 42 states in the US that allow this have found it to be a problem.

 I have heard the following statement in defense of the current NYS statute: